Top Attractions in Rome, Italy

 It was used for gladiatorial contests, animal hunts, executions, re-enactments of famous battles, and dramas based on Classical mythology.
 The building ceased to be used for entertainment in the early medieval era.
 It was later reused for different purposes, such as housing, workshops, quarters for a religious order, a fortress, a quarry, and a Christian shrine.

-Although substantially ruined because of earthquakes, thieves, and stone-robbers, the Colosseum is still an iconic symbol of Imperial Rome and is listed as one of the New 7 Wonders of the World.
-It is one of Rome’s most popular tourist attractions and also has links to the Roman Catholic Church, as each Good Friday the Pope leads a torchlit “Way of the Cross” procession that starts in the area around the Colosseum.
+Although substantially ruined by earthquakes, thieves, and stone robbers, the Colosseum is still an iconic symbol of Imperial Rome and is listed as one of the New 7 Wonders of the World.
+It is one of Rome’s most popular tourist attractions and also has links to the Roman Catholic Church, as each Good Friday, the Pope leads a torchlit “Way of the Cross” procession that starts in the area around the Colosseum.
 In 2018, it was the most popular tourist attraction in the world, with 7.4 million visitors.

 The iconic Colosseum has been featured in numerous films, such as Roman Holiday, Demetrius and the Gladiators, 20 Million Miles to Earth, Way of the Dragon, Gladiator (re-created via CGI), The Lizzie McGuire Movie, Jumper, and the animated movie Madagascar 3: Europe’s Most Wanted.

-To avoid long queues, consider booking your tickets online in advance and make sure to check opening hours as they may differ according to season.
+To avoid long queues, consider booking your tickets online and check opening hours as they may differ according to season.

-The tickets usually run for € 16.00 and provide entry to the Colosseum, the Roman Forum and the Palatine Hill.
+The tickets usually cost € 16.00 and include entry to the Colosseum, the Roman Forum, and the Palatine Hill.

 Have Lunch at the Hard Rock Café in Rome

-It’s now time for a delicious meal at the famous and quite popular Hard Rock Café in Via Vittorio Veneto.
-Have a look at the memorabilia from legendary singers and famous icons hanging on the walls and browse through their souvenir shop for unique branded clothes and accessories to bring home with you.
+It’s time for a delicious meal at the famous and quite popular Hard Rock Café in Via Vittorio Veneto.
+Look at the memorabilia from legendary singers and icons hanging on the walls, and browse through their souvenir shop for unique branded clothes and accessories to take home.

 Ride a Bike around Villa Borghese